-In this post, we bring amazing comic books that you can bring home to your children.
-Be assured that they would read and reread these books in joy.
+In this post, we bring some amazing comic books after thorough evaluation, which you can bring home to your children.
+Be assured that they will read and reread these expert-approved comic books and graphic novels for kids.

 Superhero Comic Books